robertpi/AbstractIL/README.md

 This is FSharp.AbsIL, a tool kit for analyzing and creating CIL.
 It is used as the F# compilers backend.
 It uses the Apache 2.0 license.

-FSharp.AbsIL is a toolkit very similar to the excellent [mono.cecil](https://github.com/jbevain/cecil).
+FSharp.AbsIL is a toolkit very similar to the excellent [mono.cecil](https://github.com/jbevain/cecil) for parsing or creating CIL file
+(i.e. .NET assemblies / .dlls and .exes).
 As FSharp.AbsIL uses F# union types to represent CIL F# users wishing to analyze files containing CIL may find it easier to use than mono.cecil as union types work very well with F# powerful pattern matching features.

 ## Samples